modalitysystems/modalitysoftware-docs/twa/TWA-Architecture-Overview.md

 #### Azure windows Virtual Machine

 The ARM template deployed an Azure Windows Virtual Machine in the customers tenant.
-It installs either just Teamwork Analytic Graph Data Collector or Teamwork Analytic Graph Data Collector and Bot Notificaiton Service
+It installs either just Teamwork Analytic Graph Data Collector or Teamwork Analytic Graph Data Collector and Bot Notification Service

 #### Teamwork Analytic Graph Data Collector Windows Service

 This windows service uses read only permissions granted by an [Azure AppID](/twa/registerapplication.md) creatred by the customers Office 365 administrator.
 It reads relevant data from graph, collects metadata and writes it to the customers Azure SQL

-#### Bot Notificaiton Service Service
+#### Bot Notificaiton Service

 If the customer selects this option in the ARM template deployment.
 This windows service performs specific queries on the Azure SQL to create triggers for automated emails or Bot messages to end users.
 Customers can control which triggers run and which times through Windows Task Scheduler events.
-Modality Systems can assit in configuring this for customers.
+Modality Systems can assist in configuring this for customers.

 The Notificaiton Service notifies the Azure Bot Framework via the Modality Systems Azure Bot Service.